 During our visit to Hondarribia, we stayed in the Hotel San Nikolas.
 However, there are several Hondarribia hotels to choose from in – or close to – the city center.
-Start your search on Booking.com or check out these top-rated (based on guest reviews!) hotels in Hondarribia: Villa Magalean Hotel and Spa, Hotel Obispo or Hotel Palacete.
+Start your search on Booking.com or check out these top-rated hotels in Hondarribia: Villa Magalean Hotel and Spa, Hotel Obispo or Hotel Palacete.

-For longer stays in Hondarribia, we suggest renting an apartment.
+For longer stays in Hondarribia, we suggest renting an Airbnb Apartment.
 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
-Hondarriba holiday apartments can be searched on Airbnb (become a member and save money with this link!), FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.
+Hondarriba holiday apartments can be searched on Airbnb or on VRBO – Vacation Rentals By Owner.

 - Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
 I (Sarah) have traveled with these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell and Sanuk.

-- Make sure to have a good city map and/or guidebook before arriving in Spain as well as a great day bag to organize all of your essential everyday travel items!
+- Make sure to have a good map and/or guidebook before arriving in Spain as well as a great day bag to organize all of your essential everyday travel items!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.